huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] North Carolina
 - [ ] Illinois

-#### What is the name of the boy who’s friends with Winnie the Pooh?
+#### What is the name of the boy who's friends with Winnie the Pooh?

 - [ ] Frederick Edward
 - [x] Christopher Robin
 - [ ] Jiminy John

-#### “The Lion, The Witch, and The Wardrobe” takes place in what magical land?
+#### "The Lion, The Witch, and The Wardrobe" takes place in what magical land?

 - [x] Narnia
 - [ ] Xanth